Back to Blog

 Root canal treatment is a well-established dental procedure designed to address infection or damage within the inner part of a tooth.
 When the soft tissue inside a tooth — known as the pulp — becomes inflamed or infected, treatment is often recommended to preserve the tooth's structure and function.
 However, many patients wonder whether they can postpone the procedure, perhaps due to anxiety, scheduling concerns, or uncertainty about the diagnosis.

 This article explores what happens when root canal treatment is delayed, the potential consequences for your oral health, and the signs that suggest a professional dental assessment may be beneficial.
+Understanding the facts can help you make a more informed decision about your care.
 If you are experiencing symptoms such as persistent toothache or sensitivity, seeking timely dental advice is always a sensible first step.

 Can You Delay a Root Canal Without Losing the Tooth?